calyptis/RecommendedFrequencies/README.md

 # Installation guide

-## 1. Set-up Spotify developer account & register app
+## 1. Set up Spotify developer account & register app

 These steps have been validated with the website's version as of 2021-01-17.